OpenAPITools/openapi-generator/samples/server/petstore/erlang-server/README.md

     `$ rebar3 compile`

 7. Start Erlang virtual machine
     `$ rebar3 shell`

 8. Start the application by running a following command in the `rebar3` shell

     `1> application:ensure_all_started(http_server).`

-    Alternatively, you could start your application with the rebar3 shell by adding the following lines to the rebar.config:
+    Alternatively, you could start your application with the `rebar3` shell by adding the following lines to the `rebar.config`:
     ```
     {shell, [
         {apps, [http_server]}
     ]}.
     ```

 Note: If you need to repeat code generation using `openapi-generator-cli`, but don't want to rewrite changes in files made manually, you could use file `.openapi-generator-ignore` in the project root folder.
-For example, such `.openapi-generator-ignore` will preserve manual changes done in the file `rebar.config` (Point 8):
+For example, such `.openapi-generator-ignore` will preserve manual changes done in the file `rebar.conf` (Point 8)

 ```
 # OpenAPI Generator Ignore
 rebar.config
 ```

 To implement your own business logic, create a module called `http_server_logic` that implements the behaviour `openapi_logic_handler`.
 Refer to `openapi_logic_handler` documentation for details.